Blog > How to Boost Your Immunity This Spring: 14 Health Coach-Curated Tips

 Did you enjoy this post?
 Share it with your network to spread these insider tips!
 Click a social icon and tag us @ArootahCoach

-However, for some people, the arrival of spring can trigger allergies due to the moist soil and various plant pollen released into the air, causing discomfort and irritation to the sinuses.
+However, for some people, the arrival of spring can also trigger allergies due to the moist soil and various plant pollen released into the air, causing discomfort and irritation to the sinuses.
+Springtime can also affect your immune system, leaving some people more susceptible to colds and other illnesses.

 1. Suck on a Lemon Wedge